kartonfarkas/api_docs/source/use_cases/transactional_emails/external_id_key.rst

 Use Custom External ID as Key
 =============================

-If you want to use the same ID that you have in your external database to identify contacts in the Suite, you can use an external ID.
+If you want to use the same ID that you have in your external database to identify contacts in Suite, you can use an external ID.
-Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in the Suite.
+Let’s suppose that external ID is the name of the column in your database that contains the external ID and you want to use the same name for your custom field in Suite.

 Preparation
 -----------